ejongepier/metabarcoding-qiime.github.io/docs/_sources/denoise.rst.txt

 #.
 A stats artifact with details of how many reads passed each filtering step of the deblur procedure.

-Let start with converting the stats artifact into a vizualisations which you can then view again, like so:
+Let start with converting the stats artifact into a vizualisations which we can then view again, like so:

 .. code-block:: bash